-A potential customer’s decision may be influenced by how you present your product.
+A potential customer’s decision may be influenced by presenting your product.
 As a result, you must make your items shine and effectively represent their value.

-On the other hand, make sure that the product page’s overall design, structure, and layout are consistent with your company’s voice and style.
+On the other hand, ensure that the product page’s overall design, structure, and layout are consistent with your company’s voice and style.
 But, again, you don’t want to mess up the vibe.

 Over to You

-Keep in mind that an excellent product page masters its messaging, value structure, and layout concepts, as well as general product descriptions.
+Remember that an excellent product page masters its messaging, value structure, layout concepts, and general product descriptions.
 Furthermore, the option to aesthetically personalize your product page is critical for maintaining a consistent look throughout your online store.